elugens/hello-javascript/docs/general-javascript-questions/js-classes/private-protected-properties-methods.md

 ---

-### Is there a way to make a class property read only in JavaScript?
+### Is there a way to make a class property read-only in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, this is possible by creating a getter and withdrawing the setter from the equation.
-This allows access to the value that was created at creation time, but it cannot be overridden after that point.
+This implementation allows access to the value created at creation time, but it cannot get overridden after that point.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />